 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- meet with Clyde Valley’s senior staff to discuss the impact of the pandemic on its existing business model and business plan and any risks to the organisation particularly in relation to its services to tenants; and
+- meet with Clyde Valley’s senior staff to discuss the business plan, the financial information and any risks to the organisation;

 Clyde Valley must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:

 - Annual Assurance Statement;

 - audited financial statements and external auditor’s management letter;